nilearn/nilearn/doc/manipulating_images/masker_objects.rst

 See the :class:`NiftiMasker` documentation for a complete list of mask computation parameters.

-The mask can be visualized using the `generate_report` method of the masker:
+The mask can be visualized using the `generate_report` method of the masker.
+The generated report can be viewed in a Jupyter notebook, opened in a new browser tab using `report.open_in_browser()`, or saved as a portable HTML file `report.save_as_html(output_filepath)`.

 .. literalinclude:: ../../examples/04_manipulating_images/plot_mask_computation.py
     :start-after: # We need to specify an 'epi' mask_strategy, as this is raw EPI data